maw501/maw501.github.io/_posts/General/2019-01-09-simple-attention.md

 Recall that a single layer neural network is just a function of the form: $\sigma \,(Xw + b)$ for some non-linear activation $\sigma$.

 Well, we've just done the matrix multiplication bit so let's now apply a non-linear function to $e_{ij}$ and we can the declare it a neural network.
 The activation we apply is a $\text{tanh}$ function followed by a soft-max which forces each row of the resulting tensor to now sum to 1 (without changing its shape).
 * Note: we applied the soft-max over the `max_len` dimension forces the model to favour a particular part of the sentence to focus on as soft-max will tend to favour one large activation.
+Please see the section at the very end for a refresher on soft-max if you are rusty.

 Let's call our output $a$:

 $$ a = \dfrac{\exp(e_{ij})}{\sum_{k=1}^{T} \exp(e_{ik})}$$

-Note: $a$ is still have a tensor of shape (`bs`, `max_len`) but as we've passed it through a soft-max each row now sums to 1 and can be thought of as a probability distribution telling us where to focus for each input sentence.
+Note: $a$ is still have a tensor of shape (`bs`, `max_len`) but as we've passed it through a soft-max each row now sums to 1 and so can be thought of as a probability distribution telling us where to focus for each input sentence.

 ##### The output (take expectations)